kmlawson/rethinking-the-world-in-east-asia-mo3354/09seminars.md

 \pagebreak

-## Week 9 - New Directions in Japanese Thought and Overcoming Modernity
+## Week 9 - New Directions in Japanese Thought and Overcoming Modernity {#new}

 ### Preparation

 - If you haven't started writing your long essay yet, I suggest that at this point you at least begin some free writing, or tackling an easy section such as the historiography section of your essay, or an interesting sub-argument based on evidence you have already taken good notes on.
 - If you have started writing your essay, consider getting feedback from your peers on your writing.
 If you know of classmates who have come roughly equally far along in their work, consider forming a writing group to encourage you to spend dedicated time to the writing process.
+- If you haven't done your essay outline and come to discuss it with me, this would be a good week to do so.

 ### Required Reading (~110)

 * Davis, Bret W. "The Kyoto School" entry *The Stanford Encyclopedia of Philosophy* [online](https://plato.stanford.edu/entries/kyoto-school/) Read sections 1 Introduction, 2 Identity and Membership: Who Belongs to What?, and 4 Political Ventures and Misadventures.
 * Goto-Jones, Christopher. *Political Philosophy in Japan: Nishida, the Kyoto School and Co-Prosperity*.
 Routledge, 2009.
-Ch 4-5
+Ch 4-5 [Ebook](https://library.st-andrews.ac.uk/record=b3064590~S5)
-* Sven Saaler, Pan-Asianism in Modern Japanese History Colonialism, Regionalism and Borders (London; New York: Routledge, 2007).
-Ch 10 The Temporality of Empire: The Imperial Cosmopolitanism of Miki Kiyoshi and Tanabe Hajime by John Namjun Kim
+* Sven Saaler, *Pan-Asianism in Modern Japanese History Colonialism, Regionalism and Borders* (London; New York: Routledge, 2007).
+Ch 10 The Temporality of Empire: The Imperial Cosmopolitanism of Miki Kiyoshi and Tanabe Hajime by John Namjun Kim [Ebook](https://library.st-andrews.ac.uk/record=b2022235~S5)

 ### Elective Reading

 **A) Overcoming Modernity - Kindai no Chōkoku**

 * Calichman, Richard. *Overcoming Modernity: Cultural Identity in Wartime Japan*.
 New York: Columbia University Press, 2008.
-Introduction pp1-41, Overcoming Modernity Symposium texts pp151-213 (P)
+Introduction pp1-41, Overcoming Modernity Symposium texts pp151-213 (P) (In Library)

 **B) Nishida Kitarō**

-* HEISIG Nishida readings pp646-670
+* HEISIG Nishida readings pp646-670 [Ebook](https://library.st-andrews.ac.uk/record=b3081008~S5)
 * Heisig, James W., and John C. Maraldo, eds. *Rude Awakenings: Zen, the Kyoto School and the Question of Nationalism*.
 Honolulu: University of Hawaii Press, 1995.
-Nishida and Totalitarianism: A Philosopher's Resistance pp107-131
+Nishida and Totalitarianism: A Philosopher's Resistance pp107-131 (In Library)
 * Goto-Jones, Christopher. *Political Philosophy in Japan: Nishida, the Kyoto School and Co-Prosperity*.
 Routledge, 2009.
-Ch 3-4 (P)
+Ch 3 (P) [Ebook](https://library.st-andrews.ac.uk/record=b3064590~S5)

 **C) Tanabe Hajime**

-* HEISIG Tanabe readings pp670-692
+* HEISIG Tanabe readings pp670-692 [Ebook](https://library.st-andrews.ac.uk/record=b3081008~S5)
 * Murthy, Viren, Fabian Schäfer, and Max Ward. *Confronting Capital and Empire: Rethinking Kyoto School Philosophy*.
 BRILL, 2017.
-Ch 5 Ethnicity and Species: On the Philosophy of the Multiethnic State and Japanese Imperialism pp143-175 (P)
+Ch 5 Ethnicity and Species: On the Philosophy of the Multiethnic State and Japanese Imperialism pp143-175 (P) [Ebook](https://library.st-andrews.ac.uk/record=b3518586~S5)

 **D) Watsuji Tetsurō**

-* HEISIG Watsuji readings pp850-870
+* HEISIG Watsuji readings pp850-870 [Ebook](https://library.st-andrews.ac.uk/record=b3081008~S5)
-* SOURCES JAPAN II Watsuji, The Way of the Japanese Subject pp284-287
+* SOURCES JAPAN II Watsuji, The Way of the Japanese Subject pp284-287 [Ebook](https://library.st-andrews.ac.uk/record=b2198917~S5)
 * Berque, Augustin.
 “Offspring of Watsuji’s Theory of Milieu (Fûdo).” *GeoJournal* 60, no. 4 (2004): 389–96.
+[Jstor](https://www.jstor.org/stable/41147905)
 * Bellah, Robert N. “Japan’s Cultural Identity: Some Reflections on the Work of Watsuji Tetsuro.” *The Journal of Asian Studies* 24, no. 4 (1965): 573–94.
+[Jstor](https://www.jstor.org/stable/2051106)
 * LaFleur, William R. “Reasons for the Rubble: Watsuji Tetsurō’s Position in Japan’s Postwar Debate about Rationality.” *Philosophy East and West* 51, no. 1 (2001): 1–25.
+[Jstor](https://www.jstor.org/stable/1400033)

 **E) Nishitani Keiji**

-* HEISIG Nishitani readings pp713-733
+* HEISIG Nishitani readings pp713-733 [Ebook](https://library.st-andrews.ac.uk/record=b3081008~S5)
 * Calichman, Richard. *Overcoming Modernity: Cultural Identity in Wartime Japan*.
 New York: Columbia University Press, 2008.
-Ch 2 "My Views on 'Overcoming Modernity'", pp51-63
+Ch 2 "My Views on 'Overcoming Modernity'", pp51-63 (In Library)
 * Ch 5 "Nishitani after Nietzsche: From the Death of God to the Great Death of the Will" in Davis, Bret W., Brian Schroeder, and Jason M. Wirth. *Japanese and Continental Philosophy: Conversations with the Kyoto School*.
-Indiana University Press, 2011. pp82-101
+Indiana University Press, 2011. pp82-101 [Ebook](https://library.st-andrews.ac.uk/record=b2709521~S5)
 * "Nishitani Keiji and the Question of Nationalism" in Heisig, James W., and John C. Maraldo, eds. *Rude Awakenings: Zen, the Kyoto School and the Question of Nationalism*.
-Honolulu: University of Hawaii Press, 1995. pp316-332
+Honolulu: University of Hawaii Press, 1995. pp316-332 (In Library)

 **F) Takeuchi Yoshimi**

 * Takeuchi, Yoshimi. *What Is Modernity?: Writings of Takeuchi Yoshimi*.
 Columbia University Press, 2005.
-Preface and Introduction, Ch 2, 5, and 6 (P)
+Preface and Introduction, Ch 2, 5, and 6 (P) [Ebook](https://library.st-andrews.ac.uk/record=b3067901~S5)

 **G) Tosaka Jun**

 * Harootunian, Harry D. *Overcome by Modernity: History, Culture, and Community in Interwar Japan*.
 Princeton University Press, 2001.
-Ch 3 (P)
+Ch 3 (P) [Ebook](https://library.st-andrews.ac.uk/record=b3082427~S5)
 * Tosaka, Jun. *Tosaka Jun: A Critical Reader*.
 East Asia Program, Cornell University, 2013.
-"The Principle of Everydayness and Historical Time" pp3-16, "The Academy and Journalism" pp36-49 "The Actuality of Journalism and the Possibility of Everyday Critique" pp150-175, and "Here, Now: Everyday Space as Cultural Critique"  pp125-149
+"The Principle of Everydayness and Historical Time" pp3-16, "The Academy and Journalism" pp36-49 "The Actuality of Journalism and the Possibility of Everyday Critique" pp150-175, and "Here, Now: Everyday Space as Cultural Critique"  pp125-149 [Ebook](https://library.st-andrews.ac.uk/record=b3318253~S5)

 **H) Miki Kiyoshi**

-* HEISIG Miki readings pp702-708
+* HEISIG Miki readings pp702-708 [Ebook](https://library.st-andrews.ac.uk/record=b3081008~S5)
 * Townsend, Susan C. *Miki Kiyoshi, 1897-1945: Japan’s Itinerant Philosopher*.
 BRILL, 2009.
 Ch 5-7 (P)
 * Curley, Melissa Anne-Marie. *Pure Land, Real World: Modern Buddhism, Japanese Leftists, and the Utopian Imagination*.
 University of Hawaiʻi Press, 2017.
 Ch 4, pp121-159.
 (P)

 **I) Kuki Shūzō**

-* HEISIG Kuki reading pp829-850
+* HEISIG Kuki reading pp829-850 [Ebook](https://library.st-andrews.ac.uk/record=b3081008~S5)
 * * Nara, Hiroshi. *The Structure of Detachment: The Aesthetic Vision of Kuki Shuzo*.
 University of Hawaii Press, 2004.
-Introduction (P)
+Introduction (P) [Ebook](https://library.st-andrews.ac.uk/record=b3081862~S5)
 * Pincus, Leslie.
 “In a Labyrinth of Western Desire: Kuki Shuzo and the Discovery of Japanese Being.” *Boundary 2* 18, no. 3 (1991): 142–56.
+[Jstor](https://www.jstor.org/stable/303207)
 * Koshiro, Yukiko.
 “Fascism and Aesthetics.” review of Leslie Pincus. *The Review of Politics* 59, no. 3 (1997): 606–8.
+[Jstor](https://www.jstor.org/stable/1408557)

 ### General Further Reading